People: Users with edit access

 - Merged cells

-- Invisible borders
+- Invisible or hidden borders

-- Rounded corners
+- Rounded corners on cells or the table border

 Complex tables do not import with high fidelity.